zbhbarry/2024-group-6/README.md

         </tr>
         <tr>
             <td>3.</td>
-            <td>Super Spaceman eventialy hit a hazard.
+            <td>Super Spaceman eventually hit a hazard.
 Scoure is then placed on the screen in terms of time.  </td>
         </tr>
     </tbody>
 </table>